Sustainable Development Goal 6: Climate change

 Climate change makes it harder to achieve SDG 6 Target 1 (universal access to safe drinking water).
 This is because climate change can increase weather-related shocks, namely droughts, heavy rain and temperature extremes.
-This, in turn can cause damage to water infrastructure and water scarcity.
+This, in turn can cause damage to water infrastructure and water scarcity(the gap between limited resources and unlimited wants).

 Impact of COVID-19 pandemic

 The COVID-19 pandemic significantly affected the ability of water utilities to meet SDG 6 by increasing losses on revenues that would otherwise be used to make investments.

 The COVID-19 pandemic has also greatly affected the urban poor living in the slums with little or no access to clean water.
 The pandemic has shown the importance of sanitation, hygiene and adequate access to clean water to prevent diseases.
 According to the World Health Organization, handwashing is one of the most effective actions one can take to reduce the spread of pathogens and prevent infections, including the COVID-19 virus.